Connect-with-team/learning-path/tools/learning_tools.md

 3. Follow the instructions in the Git Handbook to learn basic Git commands such as `git init`, `git add`, `git commit`, and `git push`.
 4. Explore GitHub by creating a new repository, adding files, and making commits.

+## :pencil2: Markdown Language
+### What is Markdown?
+Markdown is a lightweight markup language with plain-text formatting syntax.
+It is often used to format readme files, messages in online forums, and to create rich text using a plain text editor.

+### Learning Resources:
+- [GitHub Flavored Markdown](https://docs.github.com/en/github/writing-on-github): Official documentation for GitHub-flavored Markdown syntax.

+#### :rocket: Getting Started Steps:
+1. Familiarize yourself with basic Markdown syntax such as headers, lists, links, and images.
+2. Practice writing Markdown by creating a simple readme file for a project or writing messages in online forums using Markdown formatting.
 ## :computer: Visual Studio Code (VSCode)
 ### What is VSCode?
 Visual Studio Code (VSCode) is a free source-code editor developed by Microsoft for Windows, Linux, and macOS.
 It provides support for debugging, syntax highlighting, intelligent code completion, and more.